aholmes/blog.aaronholmes.net/source/2014/my_ghost_theme_casper_for_developers.rst

 .. tags:: Ghost

 I started using Ghost about a week ago.
 My (honest) first impression was that code blocks are unstyled and uneditable, which is a huge pet peeve of mine.
-I `fixed that <FIXME>`_ problem by forking Casper and adding Ace editor.
+I :ref:`fixed that <Displaying code with Ace on Ghost>` problem by forking Casper and adding Ace editor.
 You can find my fork of the theme here: https://github.com/aholmes/Casper.

 For whatever reason, I still wasn't satisfied with things, so I kept changing bits.
 Here's a list of the changes I made, and what is available to you if you use this theme.